Pirlo220/tutos/Git_common_commands.md

 > git show commitID --> show all the information of a specified commit

+Create alias for long commands
+> git log --all --graph --decorate --oneline --> git config --global alias.nameOFtheCommandYourAreInventing "log --all --graph --decorate --oneline"
+>git nameOFtheCommandYourAreInventing

+In order to modify an alias you can open .gitconfig file and edit all the aliases you've created.

 Create a new branch and switch to it:
 >git checkout -b branchname